kirbonn/ComickcsvtoMALxml/README.md

 ## RIP COMICK... im still going to keep these files here incase anyone wants to convert their csv.

 converts a [Comick](https://comick.io/) csv into an xml that can be imported into [MAL](https://myanimelist.com/) or [Anilist](https://anilist.co/). \
-(UPDATE: This has been added to comick!)
+(UPDATE: This tool has been added to comick!) (edit: this aged well)

 ## dependencies: